Abello966/opencv-haralickfeatures/README.md

 12 from 14 features of the paper are implemented.
 "Maximal Correlation Coefficient" was ignored for being notoriously unstable in the literature and "Sum of Squares: Variance" was avoided for ambiguity of the meaning of μ in the formulae

-The program as it is needs refactoring.
-Ideally it will be all made into a class and be header-only for easyness of use.

 # References
 Textural Features for Image Classification, Haralick et. al (1979), available in: http://haralick.org/journals/TexturalFeatures.pdf